 SACUBO Distinguished Service Award

-SACUBO is now accepting nominations for the 2024 Distinguished Service Award.
-This award is given annually to recognize an individual in the SACUBO region for his or her distinguished service to higher education in the field of business and financial management.
-The recipient of this year's award will be recognized at the 2024 Annual Meeting to be held on April 14–16, 2024 at the Galt House Hotel in Louisville, Kentucky.
+The Distinguished Service Award is given annually to recognize an individual in the SACUBO region for his or her distinguished service to higher education in the field of business and financial management.
+The recipient of the 2026 Award will be recognized at the 2026 Annual Convention in Dallas, Texas.

 Awards will be made at the selection committee's discretion and with the approval of the SACUBO Board of Directors.
 It is not required that the award be given annually.